Unfortunately, as we age, our arteries get more clogged, they get smaller and blood flow is reduced throughout your entire body.

 In fact, multiple clinical studies have shown that you can reduce your risk of heart disease by a whopping 16% by eating these greens daily.

 Fatty fish— such as mackerel, salmon, sardines, herring, and small amounts of tuna—are rich in healthy fats, which can help to clear the arteries.
 Omega-3 fatty acids help to increase the “good” HDL cholesterol while reducing triglyceride levels, decreasing blood vessel inflammation and the formation of blood clots in the arteries, and can even lower blood pressure.

 All you need is 2 servings a week.
 If you don’t like fish, at least take a minimum of 3 grams of fish oil daily.

 Speaking of healthy fats, you need to add in more fish oils, olive oil, and avocados because of the higher omega 3 and monounsaturated fats.

 However, you for sure want to reduce the inflammatory and unhealthy seed oil fats such as canola, corn, cottonseed, sunflower, and safflower oil – which is primarily found in packaged foods.

 Fiber has numerous benefits for your entire body – including your heart, arteries, gut and colon.
 Sadly, most of us are NOT eating enough fiber.

-So trying to add in more fiber-rich foods such as beans, flax seeds, Oats, and small amounts of nuts and seeds such as walnuts and almonds.
+So try to add in more fiber-rich foods such as beans, flax seeds, Oats, and small amounts of nuts and seeds such as walnuts and almonds.

 At the very least, make sure you add in some fiber pills if you’re not going to eat such foods.

-Now, I’ve got more simple and easy shortcuts for improving your arteries and blood flow.
+Now, I’ve got more simple and easy shortcuts for healthy arteries and blood flow.